About Medicare Advantage Plans

 Medicare Advantage Plans Are Often Useless

-Judy Gray, Outreach Coordinator for The Department of Insurance, SHIIP Division
+Judy Gray, Former Outreach Coordinator for The Department of Insurance

 Some health insurance agents are misleading seniors into buying Medicare Advantage plans that are not accepted by many doctors and hospitals, insurance officials warned.

-Aggressive agents are giving bad financial advice to many Medicare beneficiaries, according to Judy Gray, outreach coordinator for the Seniors’ Health Insurance Information Program (SHIIP).
+Aggressive agents are giving bad financial advice to many Medicare beneficiaries, according to Judy Gray, former outreach coordinator for the Department of Insurance.
 Gray’s in-laws were among recent victims.

 Tom and Carolyn Gray of Hurdle Mills, near Roxboro, signed up for a Medicare Advantage plan in mid-January, only days after Tom Gray had been diagnosed with advanced pancreatic cancer, Judy Gray said.
 They said an agent promised that their Medicare coverage would not change, but that they would get additional benefits for free.